libmapper/libmapper/doc/tutorials/tutorial_c.md

-# Getting started with libmapper
+# Getting started with libmpr

-Since _libmapper_ uses GNU autoconf, getting started with the library is the same as any other library on Linux; use `./configure` and then `make` to compile it.
+Since _libmpr_ uses GNU autoconf, getting started with the library is the same as any other library on Linux; use `./configure` and then `make` to compile it.
 You'll need `swig` available if you want to compile the Python bindings.
 On Mac OS X, we provide a precompiled Framework bundle for 32- and 64-bit Intel